prismios/PrismLite/README.md

 ## ✨ What is PrismLite?

+*This is a STRIPPED DOWN and BAREBONES version of Prism Full.
+It features bugs and could use some polish.
+This is moreso a proof-of-concept than a final product.
+Prism Full will have many more features than this outside of solely icon theming, and will be much more polished.*

 **PrismLite** is a lightweight, widget-based icon theming solution for **non-exploitable versions of iOS**.
-It doesn’t *actually* replace app icons—but it gets about as close as you can without a jailbreak.
+It doesn’t *actually* replace app icons, but it gets about as close as you can without exploits.

-By leveraging **widgets**, **private APIs**, and a carefully designed UX, PrismLite delivers a near-native themed homescreen experience.
+By leveraging **widgets**, **private APIs**, and a carefully designed UX, PrismLite attempts to achieve a near-native themed homescreen experience.

 ---